+20K, ...,100K.
 Different weighted support thresholds were used with different datasets.
-Similarly from figures 5 and 6, the algorithms scales linearly with increasing weighted support and fuzzy weighted support thresholds and number of records, similar behaviour to Classical ARM.
+Similarly from figure 6, the algorithm scales linearly with increasing fuzzy weighted support threshold and number of records, similar behaviour to Classical ARM.

-8 Conclusion and future work
+7 Conclusion and future work

-In this paper, we have presented a weighted support and confidence framework for mining weighted association rules with (Boolean and quantitative data) by validating the downward closure property (DCP).
+In this paper, we have presented a weighted support and confidence framework for mining weighted association rules (Boolean and quantitative data) by validating the downward closure property (DCP).
 We used classical and fuzzy ARM to solve the issue of invalidation of DCP in weighted ARM.
 We generalized the DCP and proposed a fuzzy weighted ARM framework.
 The problem of invalidation of downward closure property is solved using improved model of weighted support and confidence framework for classical and fuzzy association rule mining.